Law school rankings in the United States: U.S. News & World Report rankings

-U.S. News & World Report (USNWR), then a widely read news magazine, began early rankings in the 1980s.
-It now organizes rankings into two main sections: the first is a "Top 145" listing the top 145 schools in order from highest to lowest ranked.
-U.S. News groups the remaining schools, or the bottom 25 percent of those that are ranked, into a "Rank Not Published" group.
-Schools that fall into this category are listed alphabetically and not by actual ranking.
-U.S. News also ranks each school's specialty programs using a similar method, if applicable.
-U.S. News ranked 196 schools in 2016.
-Each school's U.S. News ranking tends to fluctuate annually.
+U.S. News & World Report (U.S. News), then a widely read news magazine, first ranked law schools in 1987.
+U.S. News currently lists all American Bar Association-accredited law schools, with the bottom 10% of schools grouped and listed alphabetically.
+U.S. News also publishes rankings for 13 types of specialty programs.
+U.S. News law school rankings tend to fluctuate annually.

-U.S. News published its first attempt at ranking U.S. law schools in 1987.
 The magazine has continuously published updated rankings on an annual basis since 1990.
-There has been great consistency at the top of the U.S. News rankings since their inception, with Yale Law School usually ranking first and considered to be the most prestigious law school in the world.
+There has been some degree of consistency at the top of the U.S. News rankings since their inception, with Yale Law School ranking first in every edition of the rankings until 2026, when Stanford Law School took the spot with Yale tied with UChicago in 2nd.

 Top 14 law schools

 There exists an informal and unofficial category known as the "Top Fourteen", "Top 14", or "T14", which has historically referred to the institutions that most frequently claim the top 14 spots in the yearly U.S. News & World Report ranking of American law schools, with T14 schools remaining the only ones to have ever placed within the top ten spots in these rankings.
 Although "T14" is not a designation used by U.S. News itself, the term is "widely known in the legal community".
-Thus, the T14 law schools are generally considered to be the best and most prestigious schools in the United States, and to a greater extent in the world.

 The schools that most frequently have appeared at the top of the U.S. News & World Report ranking of American law schools, commonly known as the "Top 14" or "T14" are, in alphabetical order: